Wheel of Fortune (medieval): Boethius

-The her Wheel were eventually absorbed into Western medieval thought.
+The goddess and her Wheel were eventually absorbed into Western medieval thought.
 The Roman philosopher Boethius (c.
 480–524) played a key role, utilizing both her and her Wheel in his Consolatio Philosophiae.
 For example, from the first chapter of the second book:

 I know the manifold deceits of that monstrous lady, Fortune; in particular, her fawning friendship with those whom she intends to cheat, until the moment when she unexpectedly abandons them, and leaves them reeling in agony beyond endurance.